google/zoom-to-inpaint/README.md

 # Zoom-to-Inpaint: Image Inpainting with High Frequency Details

-Reference code for the paper [Zoom-to-Inpaint: Image Inpainting with High Frequency Details](https://arxiv.org/pdf/2012.09401.pdf).
+Reference code for the paper [Zoom-to-Inpaint: Image Inpainting with High Frequency Details](https://arxiv.org/pdf/2012.09401.pdf), presented at the New Trends in Image Restoration and Enhancement (NTIRE) Workshop held in conjunction with CVPR 2022.

-Soo Ye Kim, Kfir Aberman, Nori Kanazawa, Rahul Garg, Neal Wadhwa, Huiwen Chang, Nikhil Karnad, Munchurl Kim, Orly Liba, arXiv, 2020.
-If you use this code or our dataset, please cite our paper:
+If you find our repo useful, please consider citing our paper:

 ```
-@misc{kim2020zoomtoinpaint,
+@inproceedings{kim2022zoomtoinpaint,
-      title={Zoom-to-Inpaint: Image Inpainting with High Frequency Details},
+      title = {Zoom-to-Inpaint: Image Inpainting with High Frequency Details},
-      author={Soo Ye Kim and Kfir Aberman and Nori Kanazawa and Rahul Garg and Neal Wadhwa and Huiwen Chang and Nikhil Karnad and Munchurl Kim and Orly Liba},
+      author = {Soo Ye Kim and Kfir Aberman and Nori Kanazawa and Rahul Garg and Neal Wadhwa and Huiwen Chang and Nikhil Karnad and Munchurl Kim and Orly Liba},
-      year={2020},
-      eprint={2012.09401},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
+      booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops},
+      year = {2022}
 }
 ```